Diaphragmatic breathing is a breathing exercise that engages your diaphragm, an important muscle that enables you to breathe.

-It has a number of benefits that affect your entire body.
-It’s the basis for almost all meditation or relaxation techniques, which can lower your stress levels, reduce your blood pressure, and regulate other important bodily processes.
+Diaphragmatic breathing has many benefits that can affect your entire body.
+It’s the basis for many meditation and relaxation techniques, which can lower your stress levels, lower your blood pressure, and regulate other critical bodily processes.

 Let’s learn more about how diaphragmatic breathing benefits you, how to get started, and what the research says about it.